LIQUOR LICENSING > LIMITED CLUB LICENCE

 The licence also authorises the sale of liquor:

-- At any time in a designated dining area to a diner for consumption in that area with or ancillary to a meal provided by the licensee.
+- At any time to a diner for consumption with or ancillary to a meal provided by the licensee.

-- At any time in a designated reception area to a person attending a reception for consumption in that area.
+- At any time to a person attending a reception.

 A limited club licence is granted on the following conditions: